nipun-das/Bookify/README.md

 # Bookify

 - A simple app displaying pre-stored information about books.
-- Designing the UI was fun as well as tiresome.
+- Designing the UI was fun as well as challenging.

 ## Screenshots
 <p float="left">